iboB/gd-proto-profiler/README.md

 gd-proto Profiler
 =================

-A simple multi-platform intrusive C++ profiler.
+A simple multi-platform intrusive C++ performance profiler.
 It's a part of the [gd-proto](https://github.com/iboB/gd-proto) project, but can be used as a stand alone library.